JakeLegacy/XalapenoBank/README.md

 # XalapenoBank
-Banco Xalapeño (Xalapeño Bank in English) it's a proyect made to simulate a bank, made with Java and SQL
+Banco Xalapeño (Xalapeño Bank in English) it's a proyect made to simulate a bank, made with Java and SQL.

+Started:
+05/01/2024
+Ended:
+14/03/2024